I am seeking highly motivated students with a keen interest in robotics and AI.

 - University HDR policies, forms, milestones, ethics and thesis resources.
 HDR portal, Forms & guides, Milestones, Thesis & Viva, Ethics & safety.

-- Scholarships (RTP + Curtin HDR).
-Scholarship details, RTP page, Scholarships & grants.
+- Scholarships (RTP).
+RTP page, Scholarships & grants.